pomdtr/smallweb.run/www/docs/guides/logs.md

 smallweb logs --console
 ```

-> ![WARNING] The `smallweb logs` command should be run on the machine where the smallweb evaluation server is running.
-If you are using a VPS, you should use the `ssh` command to connect to the server and run the `smallweb logs` command.
+> [!WARNING] Run the `smallweb logs` command on the machine where the smallweb server is running.
+> If you're using a VPS, you should use `ssh <remote> smallweb logs` to view the logs.